 July 31, 2015

-NEW YORK—Mayor Bill de Blasio and Department of Consumer Affairs Commissioner Julie Menin today announced onerous fines assessed on small businesses have been cut in half, fulfilling the Mayoral pledge to reduce fines as well as violations and reduce revenue from these fines by $5 million.
+NEW YORK—Mayor Bill de Blasio and Department of Consumer Affairs Commissioner Julie Menin today announced onerous fines assessed on small businesses have been cut in half, surpassing the Mayoral pledge to reduce fines by $5 million.
 Fines assessed have declined from $32.5 million to just over $15.7 million, and violations reduced from 19,409 to 11,923.

 These reductions of violations and costs of fines on businesses, coupled with the City’s Small Business First initiative, are making City government more responsive and accessible to business owners’ needs.

 “A thriving city of diverse neighborhoods depends on small businesses to create jobs, serve their communities, and enrich the city’s economy.
 Small businesses need support and resources – not onerous fines for violations that don’t pose any risk to consumers,” said Mayor de Blasio.
 “Reducing these fines is a bedrock of our effort to make it easier to open and operate a small business in New York City, and I’m proud to see our fair reforms translate in the numbers.”